compare

 | Audit and compliance | RAPID Recovery cybersecurity framework (2025); BAA at contract | Seven-year audit log retention per HIPAA §164.312(b); BAA signed before PHI workflow goes live |

-What about Stedi vs Availity as the clearinghouse choice?
+Stedi vs Availity as the clearinghouse choice

-- A payer requires its Availity-hosted portal for prior authorization submission and will not accept electronic auth via EDI
+- A payer requires its Availity-hosted portal for prior authorization and will not accept electronic auth via EDI

 What should a billing company verify before choosing?